Exp-Intro-to-GitHub-Flow-Cohort-1/series-intro-to-github-flow-Lordreyan/README.md

 - **Who is this for**: New developers, new GitHub users, and students.
 - **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.
 - **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
 - **Prerequisites**: None.
-This course is a great introduction for your first day on GitHub.
+This course is a great introduction to your first day on GitHub.
 - **How long**: This course takes less than one hour to complete.

 In this course, you will: